 He gradually left behind his love of music to pursue other ambitions.
 For well over 20 years, he put his musical aspirations on hold to raise a family and build a business.
-He did so at the sacrifice of his musical ambitions, and told himself that he would “do it later.”
+He did so at the sacrifice of his musical ambitions, and told himself that he would pursue his love of music later.

-As his career took off, he realized the time may never come if he keeps postponing his dream.
+As his business career took off and his family began to grow, his dream of making music got pushed further away.
+Ultimately, it was the tragic passing of some close friends (musicians) who inspired Zain to reignite his love of music.
 And so in 2016, he set out to form his own chamber orchestra.
 Called the “Vicente Chamber Orchestra” (named after a street close to his home), the ensemble did not have a Board, an organizational structure, or committed musicians.
 He was even told that there was no need for yet another orchestra in Los Angeles.

 However, with the help of some close friends who were interested in starting a new orchestra on the Westside, he formed the Vicente Chamber Orchestra (VCO).
 The VCO gave its first performance on Saturday, November 16, 2016.
 Since that night, the orchestra has performed between two and three concerts a year, aiming for the highest possible quality in its performances.